 - Awesome non-vocal tracks include Azure Blue World, Windy and Ripply, and Pleasure Castle.

-- While we're at it, the metal version of Resonance with Crank the Heat Up! which is just epic.
+- Mechanical Resonance.
+And the metal version of Resonance with Crank the Heat Up! which is just epic.

 - The aforementioned "Twinkle Park" (Twinkle Cart) and "Windy Valley" (The Air), remixed from 3D Blast.